mik3hall/WrapperFSP/README.md

 WrappingFSP is a DefaultFileSystemProvider meant to wrap a given FileSystemProvider around a target one.

+## Recent changes

+Changes to sync with LoggingFSP and give it a simple ant build.

+## Usage

 Currently to wrap a logging FileSystemProvider around a target one.

 The logging FileSystemProvider is a separate project [LoggingFSP](https://github.com/mik3hall/LoggingFSP).